rboninsegna/Luma3DS/README.md

 Finally just run `make a9lh` and everything should work!

-You can find the compiled files in the 'out' folder.
+You can then find arm9loaderhax.bin in the 'out' folder.

+### Source files that access configurable options

+Asterisk indicates options "exclusive" to Puma33DS, whose numbers will need to be adjusted if Luma3DS adds more options.

+    * injector/source/patcher.c
+    * source/config.c
+    . source/firm.c
+    . source/firm.h
+    . source/patches.c
+    . source/screen.c

 ## Credits